 European merchants have also come to the city since the 16th century and report enthusiastically about the splendor of the city’s architecture.
 In its heyday, Ayutthaya was a cosmopolitan city with three royal palaces, 375 temples, and 94 city gates.
 Not less than 29 defensive forts protected the imperium.
 The French, Portuguese, British, Dutch, and Japanese all lived in their boroughs, apart from the capital’s roughly one million Siamese.
 The Europeans had their own churches.
 To this date, you can visit St. Joseph’s Cathedral from the 18th century.

 After a Siamese-Burmese war, Ayutthaya was destroyed and abandoned in 1767.
 Fortunately, we can admire the remains today at the Ayutthaya Historical Park.
-Obviously, this is the city’s most important attraction and has been on the list of UNESCO World Heritage Site since 1991.
+Obviously, this is the city’s most important attraction and has been on the list of UNESCO World Heritage Sites since 1991.

 How to Visit